babel/website/_posts/2017-07-12-zero-config-with-babel-macros.md

 So what does it look like?
 Whelp!
 There are already a few `babel-macros` packages out there you can try today!

-Here's a real-world example of using [`preval.macro`](https://github.com/kentcdodds/preval.macro) to inline an SVG in [a server-rendered project](https://github.com/kentcdodds/glamorous-website):
+Here's a real-world example of using [`preval.macro`](https://github.com/kentcdodds/preval.macro) to inline an SVG in [a universal application](https://github.com/kentcdodds/glamorous-website) built with [Next.js](https://github.com/zeit/next.js):

 ```javascript
 import preval from 'preval.macro'